brincowale/pepper-deals/README.md

 ## Configuration

 The application requires a configuration file named `config.json`, which should be placed in the root directory of the project.
 You can use the example provided in the repository as a template, which includes the necessary keys and secrets for mydealz.de.
+Build yourself the application or use the [latest release](https://github.com/brincowale/pepper-deals/releases).

 ### Filters